yukio808/js-hero-adventure/README.md

 ------
 ## Logic
-Hero you have now taken your first step into the challenges that await you.
+Hero, you have now taken your first step into the challenges that await you.
 Set off into the world where puzzles and monsters alike that the gods have thrown in your path and finish the quest.

 Logic will be needed here to combat the obstacles that will test the `conditions` of your status and history.

 ### The Fanged Bat
 Oh no the winged bat has attacked you.
 If your health is too low you need to equip the armor in your bag.
 Otherwise the Winged Bat will end your adventure and JS will be forever lost.